 For those buying a home the first time, you’ll need a down payment of at least 3 percent of the home’s value, and for those who are not first-time homebuyers, 5 percent of the home’s value.
-You can learn more about calculating your debt-to-income ratio, pulling your paperwork, getting pre-qualified or pre-approved, and more in our online Home Buying Center
+You can learn more about calculating your debt-to-income ratio, pulling your paperwork, getting the pre-approval, and more in our online Home Buying Center.

 SCCU is Here to Help!